MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configure.md

   strict_filters: true
 ```

-Note that this also applies to the code in your theme.
+These are mutually exclusive settings according to the docs.
+Though my YAML linter doesn't like having the 1st line and the last 2 lines together.

+You may have issues caused by your _theme_ and not your actual code

+Which you'll have to leave out some fields covered above.

-This can be annoying - for example the Minima theme's `post.html` layout uses `site.minima.date_format` and `site.disqus.short_name` as optional config values.
+Or you adjust for it.
+For example, the Minima theme's `post.html` layout uses `site.minima.date_format` and `site.disqus.short_name` as optional config values.
 So to do a build, you have to set them as empty in your config, or override the layout.

 And it is not safe to set the entire `site.minima` to null for example, as you might affect other values used by the theme.
 Plus that is not actually effective because you get the error anyway on the last level.